 Fortunately, that all began to change in 1948 when Congress passed the Federal Tort Claims Act (FTCA). ¹

-The Tort Claims Act allows people injured on federal government property or by federal employees to file personal injury claims and lawsuits against the government.
+The Tort Claims Act allows people injured on federal property or by federal employees to file personal injury claims and lawsuits against the federal government.

-- Slip and falls in government buildings and on adjacent government property
+- Slip and falls on government property

 - Drowning in public pools